Cikarang Dry Port

-Cikarang Dry Port (CDP) is a dry port located within Kota Jababeka at Cikarang, West Java, Indonesia.
-CDP was established in 2010 with a total area of 200 hectares.
-It is operated by PT Cikarang Inland Port, a subsidiary of publicly listed PT Jababeka Tbk, and becomes the first and only Integrated Customs Services Zone in Indonesia.
-As an inland dry port model, CDP serves as a port extension providing solution to chronic congestion and delays at the major import export gateway of Tanjung Priok.
-The main objective is simply to cut the dwelling time from 3.2 days to the government target of 2.5 days.
+Cikarang Dry Port (CDP) is a dry port in Kota Jababeka of the town of Cikarang, West Java, Indonesia.
+With a total area of 200 hectares, CDP was founded in 2010.
+It is operated as Indonesia's first and only Integrated Customs Services Zone by PT Cikarang Inland Port, a division of the publicly traded PT Jababeka Tbk.
+As an inland dry port model, CDP acts as a port extension, that addresses ongoing traffic jams and delays at Tanjung Priok, a significant import/export gateway.
+The primary goal is to reduce the dwelling time from 3.2 days to the government-mandated 2.5 days.